Boundedness in families with applications to arithmetic hyperbolicity: Characterising boundedness and algebraic hyperbolicity

-We now use Lemma \ref{lemma:closed_imm} to show that a projective scheme $X$ is bounded (as defined in \cite[\S4]{JKa}) if and only if, for every reduced curve $C$, the moduli space of maps from $C$ to $X$ is of finite type.
+We now use Lemma \ref{lemma:closed_imm} to show that a projective scheme $X$ is bounded if and only if, for every reduced curve $C$, the moduli space of maps from $C$ to $X$ is of finite type.

 \begin{theorem}[Testing boundedness on reduced objects] Let $X$ be a projective scheme over $k$.
-Then the following are equivalent. \begin{enumerate} \item The projective scheme $X$ is bounded over $k$. \item For every smooth projective connected curve $C$ over $k$, the scheme $\underline{\Hom}_k(C,X)$ is of finite type over $k$. \item For every reduced projective (not necessarily irreducible nor smooth) scheme $C$ pure of dimension one over $k$, the scheme $\underline{\Hom}_k(C,X)$ is of finite type over $k$. \end{enumerate} \end{theorem} \begin{proof} By definition, a bounded variety is $1$-bounded, so that $(1)\implies (2)$.
-Moreover, by \cite[Theorem~9.2]{JKa}, we have that $(2)\implies (1)$.
+Then the following are equivalent. \begin{enumerate} \item The projective scheme $X$ is bounded over $k$. \item The projective scheme $X$ is $1$-bounded over $k$, i.e., for every smooth projective irreducible curve $C$ over $k$, the scheme $\underline{\Hom}_k(C,X)$ is of finite type over $k$. \item For every reduced projective (not necessarily irreducible nor smooth) scheme $C$ equidimensional of dimension one over $k$, the scheme $\underline{\Hom}_k(C,X)$ is of finite type over $k$. \end{enumerate} \end{theorem} \begin{proof} By definition, a bounded variety is $1$-bounded, so that $(1)\implies (2)$.
+Moreover, by \cite[Theorem~9.3]{JKa}, we have that $(2)\implies (1)$.
 It is clear that $(3) \implies (2)$.
 Therefore, to prove the theorem, it suffices to show that $(2)\implies (3)$.

 Assume that $X$ satisfies $(2)$.
-Let $C$ be a projective reduced scheme pure of dimension one over $k$.
+Let $C$ be a projective reduced scheme equidimensional of dimension one over $k$.
 Let $C_1,\ldots, C_n$ be the irreducible components of $C$.
 Let $C'$ be the normalisation of $C$ in the product of function fields $K(C_1)\times \ldots \times K(C_n)$, and note that $C'\to C$ is a finite birational surjective morphism.
 Moreover, $C'$ is a smooth projective curve over $k$.
 For $i = 1,\ldots, n$, let $C'_i$ be the connected component of $C'$ lying over $C_i$.
 By Lemma \ref{lemma:closed_imm}, the natural morphism of schemes is a closed immersion.
 Since $X$ satisfies property $(2)$, for all $i=1,\ldots,n$, the scheme $\underline{\Hom}_k(C_i',X)$ is of finite type over $k$.
 Since closed immersions of schemes are of finite type, we conclude that $\underline{\Hom}_k(C,X)$ is of finite type over $k$. \end{proof}

 We now prove a similar result for ``pointed boundedness''.